FirewallD is an IPv6 compatible firewall mechanism used in recent Linux distributions (RedHat/Fedora/CentOS) replacing good old iptables.

 Step One— Create a New Directory

-The first step in creating a virtual host is to a create a directory where we will keep the new website’s information.
-This location will be your Document Root in the nginx virtual configuration file later on.
+First, it is necessary to create a directory where we will keep the new website’s information.
+This location will be your Document Root in the Apache virtual configuration file.
 By adding a -p to the line of code, the command automatically generates all the parents for the new directory.

 sudo mkdir -p /var/www/example.com/public_html